-The Trust should normally market-test for PFI (Private Finance Initiative funding) when considering a capital procurement.
-When the Board proposes, or is required, to use finance provided by the private sector the following should apply:

-(a) The Chief Executive shall demonstrate that the use of private finance represents

-- value for money and genuinely transfers risk to the private sector. - (b) Where the sum exceeds delegated limits, a business case must be referred to the appropriate Department of Health for approval or treated as per current guidelines. - (c) The proposal must be specifically agreed by the Board of the Trust. - (d) The selection of a contractor/finance company must be on the basis of competitive tendering or quotations.
+- 7.25.1 The Trust should normally market-test for PFI (Private Finance Initiative funding) when considering a capital procurement.
+When the Board proposes, or is required, to use finance provided by the private sector the following should apply: - (a) The Chief Executive shall demonstrate that the use of private finance represents value for money and genuinely transfers risk to the private sector. - (b) Where the sum exceeds delegated limits, a business case must be referred to the appropriate Department of Health and Social Care for approval or treated as per current guidelines. - (c) The proposal must be specifically agreed by the Board of the Trust. - (d) The selection of a contractor/finance company must be on the basis of competitive tendering or quotations.

-16.11 Compliance requirements for all contracts
+7.26 Compliance requirements for all contracts

-The Board may only enter into contracts on behalf of the Trust within the statutory powers delegated to it by the Secretary of State and shall comply with:

-- (a) The Trust's Standing Orders and Standing Financial Instructions; - (b) EU Directives and other statutory provisions; - (c) any relevant directions including the Capital Investment Manual, Estate code and guidance on the Procurement and Management of Consultants; - (d) such of the NHS Standard Contract Conditions as are applicable. - (e) contracts with Foundation Trusts must be in a form compliant with appropriate NHS guidance. - (f) Where appropriate contracts shall be in or embody the same terms and conditions of contract as was the basis on which tenders or quotations were invited. - (g) In all contracts made by the Trust, the Board shall endeavour to obtain best value for money by use of all systems in place.
+- 7.26.1 The Board may only enter into contracts on behalf of the Trust within the statutory powers delegated to it by the Secretary of State and shall comply with: - (a) The Trust's Standing Orders and Standing Financial Instructions; - (b) EU Directives and other statutory provisions; - (c) any relevant directions including the Capital Investment Manual, Estate Code, Capital regime, investment and property business case approval guidance for NHS providers and guidance on the Procurement and Management of Consultants; - (d) such of the NHS Standard Contract Conditions as are applicable. - (e) contracts with Foundation Trusts must be in a form compliant with appropriate NHS guidance. - (f) Where appropriate contracts shall be in or embody the same terms and conditions of contract as was the basis on which tenders or quotations were invited. - (g) In all contracts made by the Trust, the Board shall endeavour to obtain best value for money by use of all systems in place.
 The Chief Executive shall nominate an officer who shall oversee and manage each contract on behalf of the Trust.

-16.12 Personnel and Agency or Temporary Staff Contracts
+7.27 Personnel and Agency or Temporary Staff Contracts

-The Chief Executive shall nominate officers with delegated authority to enter into contracts of employment, regarding staff, agency staff or temporary staff service contracts.
+7.27.1 The Chief Executive shall nominate officers with delegated authority to enter into contracts of employment, regarding staff, agency staff or temporary staff service contracts.